etlweather/understanding-networking/chapter-internet.md

 own computer/server.

-However, "cloud computing" has existed since the 1960s - at the time, computers were expansive, so large servers were installed in corporations and dumb terminals were installed at user's desks or in computer labs.
+However, "cloud computing" has existed since the 1960s - at the time, computers were expensive, so large servers were installed in corporations and dumb terminals were installed at user's desks or in computer labs.
 Users would share the large server.
 This is the same as today's cloud services.